We Stand On Guard: Plot

 We Stand on Guard mainly takes place in the year 2124 but features flashbacks from 2110 to 2121.

 In 2112, the White House was attacked by drone strikes, resulting in the assassination of the President of the United States.
 In Ottawa, the Roos family speculate on different terrorist factions and countries that may have launched the drone attack on the United States.
 In retaliation for the president's death, the United States launched missile strikes into Ottawa, killing Amber and Tommy Roos' parents and causing the children to flee for safety.
 The United States Army then invaded and occupied Canadian territory since 2112 as Tommy and Amber Roos attempted to flee to Greenland and learned that the United States took interest in seizing control over Canadian water.
 In 2121, Tommy advised his younger sister to hide in an underground tunnel as he surrendered to US Army forces to be imprisoned.

 In winter of 2124, an armed and wandering Amber is attacked by an American doglike droid in the forests of Yellowknife but is rescued by a Canadian "freedom fighter" guerilla group that called themselves "Two-Four" in reference to the Canadian term for a 24-bottle beer case.
 The group then takes down a gigantic piloted droid but loses a member to the American pilot.
 Amber then demonstrates her loyalty to the cause by shooting the pilot, is welcomed to the resistance group, and is taken to their base.
 The American Army officers, along with an enigmatic, high-ranking inquisitor nicknamed "Ma'am", learn of their scout's death in Yellowknife and decide to take action against the Two-Four to prevent an insurgency.
 Two-Four's leader, Victoria McFadden, is captured by American soldiers and held for interrogation by Ma'am regarding her resistance group's whereabouts.
 After sessions of futuristic psychological tortures and a promise to try to capture the group's members alive, Victoria gives in and reveals that her team's base is in Giant Mine, a collapsed mine in Yellowknife.
-Ma'am and a US Army colonel, the former of whom would later orders from a US secretary to eventually execute all Two-Four members to keep its pro-independence agenda hidden, launch an operation to take down Two-Four using an aerial fleet and droid armies.
+Ma'am and a US Army colonel, the former of whom would later receive orders from a US secretary to eventually execute all Two-Four members to keep its pro-independence agenda hidden, launch an operation to take down Two-Four using an aerial fleet and droid armies.